-Craniospinal Hypotension, also known as Intracranial Hypotension is not an actual symptom of Superficial Siderosis.
-It presents as a secondary result of the traumatic event (accident or surgery) which caused your Superficial Siderosis.
+Craniospinal Hypotension, also known as Intracranial Hypotension is linked as the cause of postural headaches in Superficial Siderosis.
+It presents as a result of the traumatic event (accident or surgery) which also caused the Superficial Siderosis.
 Craniospinal Hypotension is a condition caused by a dural leak of your cerebral spinal fluid.
-Your body produces spinal fluid every day, but if there is a leak, then your system may not be able to replace enough volume to support and cushion your brain.
-This low volume creates a negative pressure inside your brain cavity.

 This was my first true symptom.
 I could not effectively describe what was happening to doctors.
 I had double sciatica at the same time, so it was dismissed.
 I kept it to myself and knew something was seriously wrong.

 The pain came on in a split second, felt as if, it traveled from the bottom of my spine, shot to my brain, instantly had excruciating head pain and would collapse.
 I had no control of any part of my body, just limp.
 Lying horizontal seemed to stabilize and residual pain lasted for, at least 24 hours.
 I was told that my eyed rolled back as if, I was having a seizure with no body movement.

 After diagnosis, the search was on for the cause of the iron deposits.
 It was a dural tear that leaked so fast the location could not be pinpointed exactly.
 Had two blood patches and glue patch that were unsuccessful.

 After a year of searching, doctors at Mayo agreed to try surgery.
 Had a laminectomy T-3 thru T-8, dura had a 1″ x 1/8″ tear repaired.
 It has never happened since.
 The pain SIH caused brought me close to suicide.